-Get Sierra as an automatic download
+Get High Sierra as an automatic download

-If you're using OS X El Capitan v10.11.5 or later, macOS Sierra conveniently downloads in the background, making it even easier to upgrade your Mac.
-When the download has completed, you receive a notification indicating that Sierra is ready to be installed.
-Click Install to get started.
+If you're using OS X El Capitan v10.11.5 or later, High Sierra conveniently downloads in the background, making it even easier to upgrade your Mac.
+When the download has completed, you receive a notification indicating that High Sierra is ready to be installed.
+Click Install in the notification to get started.

-If you want to install Sierra later, just dismiss the notification.
-Install it at any time by opening the file named Install macOS Sierra from your Applications folder, Launchpad, or Spotlight.
+If you want to install High Sierra later, just dismiss the notification.
+Install it at any time by opening the file named Install macOS High Sierra from your Applications folder, Launchpad, or Spotlight.
 Or delete the installer by dragging it to the Trash.
 You can always get it again from the App Store.